 Depending on the IRC rating of the boat, and the number of boats entering, you may be grouped into smaller classes so that you race with similar performing yachts.

 Many companies charter yachts and some bring their own.
 Boat lengths range from 25ft to 55ft and the average is about 40ft.

 The Little Britain Challenge Cup winner is the class winner with the best overall score.

-Live music is played each evening.
-There’s always a fantastic atmosphere with plenty of opportunities to catch up with industry friends.
-The regatta bar closes at midnight on Friday and 2am on Saturday.
+Live music is played each afternoon and there’ll be a fantastic atmosphere with plenty of opportunities to catch up with industry friends.

-Many crews sleep on their boats and use the marina’s new washroom facilities.
-A good percentage stay at the local B&Bs, hotels or rent ‘crew’ houses nearby.
+Many crews sleep on their boats and use the marina’s new washroom facilities but a good percentage have worked out that it’s very comfy at the local B&Bs, or renting ‘nice crew’ houses nearby.

-The regatta raises thousands of pounds for sailing charities doing great work, such as the 1851 Trust – the charity of Landrover BAR – Ben Ainslie Racing’s America’s Cup team, The Ellen MacArthur Cancer Trust and the Cirdan Sailing Trust plus a host of smaller island sailing charities.
-Surplus profits and donations are shared between the charities and over the past 30 years the Little Britain Challenge Cup has raised over £1.25 million.
+The regatta raises thousands of pounds for sailing charities doing great work, such as The Ellen MacArthur Cancer Trust and the Cirdan Sailing Trust plus a host of smaller island sailing charities.
+Surplus profits and donations are shared between the charities and over the past 35 years the Little Britain Challenge Cup has raised over £1.5 million.